Falmata’s story

 But the rise of Boko Haram violence wasn’t the only factor forcing families to flee their homes when we worked in the country.
 The military offensive countering Boko Haram was also causing huge displacement.

-Women, in particular, were at risk, as a lack of sufficient shelter increases their vulnerability to gender-based violence.
+Women, in particular, were at risk, as a lack of sufficient shelter increased their vulnerability to gender-based violence.

 Nigeria is the most populous country in Africa, with a total population of 211 million people.